Stuart Woods: Other works

 Woods' most prolific series of novels focus on Stone Barrington, a former NYPD detective turned lawyer, who is of counsel to a prestigious law firm and handles sensitive cases for the firm's prominent clients, but cases with which the firm nonetheless does not wish to be publicly associated.
 As such, Barrington commands exorbitant fees, and a strong cast of recurring characters such as his ex-partner Dino Bacchetti, frequent use of the restaurant Elaine's on the Upper East Side of Manhattan in New York City as a setting, and Stone's frequent exploits with women, travel, and fine dining.
 Stone, like Woods, was also an experienced pilot and frequent references are made to his aircraft.

 In addition to Stone, Woods authored several other character-focused series, including Holly Barker, a retired Army major and Florida police chief recruited to become a CIA operative; Ed Eagle, a Santa Fe defense lawyer; William Henry Lee IV, a United States senator from Georgia who is elected President of the United States; and Rick Barron, a police detective who becomes a security officer and later chief of production for a Hollywood movie studio in the 1930s.
 All of Woods' novels take place in the same universe, and characters frequently appear in other series.

-Woods has published a memoir, a travel book, and 44 novels in a 37-year career, and had 29 consecutive The New York Times best sellers in hardback.
+Woods published a memoir, a travel book, and 44 novels in a 37-year career, and had 29 consecutive The New York Times best sellers in hardback.
 Two completed novels were awaiting publication in January and April, 2011, and he then signed another three-book deal with Putnam.
 At one time in his literary output, Woods wrote two novels a year and subsequently increased that to three novels a year, at the request of his publishers.
 In 2014, he started publishing four times a year, in January, April, June/July, and October.